 MFOPD’s representative is also appointed by the Hon.
 Prime Minister of Malta as a Commission Member on the Commission for the Rights of Persons with Disability.

-MFOPD is also officially represented on the Malta EU Steering and Action Committee (MEUSAC) and on the Civil Society Committee of the Malta Council for Economic and Social Development (MCESD).
+MFOPD is also a member organisation of the Malta EU Steering and Action Committee (MEUSAC) and on the Civil Society Committee of the Malta Council for Economic and Social Development (MCESD).
+MFOPD is a member of the Platform of Human Rights in Malta (PHROM)

 On the international stage, the Federation is an active member of various international organisations and European platforms.
 It is regularly invited by the European Commission on conferences and seminars related to the European disability sector.